johannesvollmer/regex-nodes/README.md

 [This node-based regular expression editor](https://johannesvollmer.github.io/regex-nodes/) helps you understanding and editing regular expressions for use in Javascript.
 If your regular expressions are complex enough to give this editor relevance, you probably shouldn't use regular expressions, haha.

+# Why Nodes?

+One of the problems with regular expressions is that they get quite messy very quickly.
+Operator precedence is not always obvious and can be misleading.
+Nodes are a visual hierarchy in contrast to a line of text, which cannot simply be broken into several lines or indented, because that would alter the meaning of the expression.
+Nodes can be rearranged however you like.

+Also, Nodes offer various other advantages, such as reusing, grouping and parameterizing expressions, and automatic optimizations.

 # Build

 With elm installed on your system, run `elm make src/Main.elm --output=html/built.js`.